SCHOOL/PARENT PARTNERSHIP AGREEMENT

 - Communicate in a timely manner about all significant events in your child’s life.

-- Share observations and concerns about your child or classroom experience directly with the child’s lead guide.
-Doing so allows the guides to be responsive to your and the child’s needs in a timely manner.
+- Share observations and concerns about your child or classroom experience directly with the child’s Lead Guide.
+This allows the guides to be responsive to your and the child’s needs in a timely manner.

 - Read all school generated communications in a timely fashion.
-This includes bulletins, newsletters, emails, and calendars that are sent home.
+This includes the Look Ahead, Connection, letters, and more that are sent home or distributed electronically.

 - Communicate questions and concerns promptly and directly.
-Bring classroom concerns directly to the child’s lead guide.
+Bring classroom concerns directly to the child’s Lead Guide.
 School concerns can be brought to the administrative team.
+If you are unsure who to contact, please reference the General Contact Information section on page 8 of this handbook or contact our Main Office.

 What can parents expect from the school?